-Installing this inf file is a once only requirement, Windows will retain it for future use including for other Freetronics products.
+Installing the driver file is a once only requirement, Windows will retain it for future use including for other Freetronics products.

-If you already have a previous version of the INF file, you can update by following the same steps shown below.
+If you already have a previous version of the driver, you can update by following the same steps shown below.
 You don't need to update if all your devices are already working properly.

 - Next, we're going to open Device Manager.

-- In Windows Vista or 7, click on the Start Menu and type "Device Manager", then press Enter.
+- In Windows 7 or Vista, click on the Start Menu and type "Device Manager", then press Enter.

-- In Windows 8, press Win+X to show the "Power User Menu", then click Device Manager
+- In Windows 8 or 8.1, press Win+X to show the "Power User Menu", then click Device Manager.

-The devmgmt.msc above is the quick way, there are other ways to get to Device Manager via the Control Panel > System, or right-click My Computer and select Properties, Hardware, Device Manager and so on.
+(The devmgmt.msc above is the quick way, there are other ways to get to Device Manager via the Control Panel -> System, or right-click My Computer and select Properties -> Hardware -> Device Manager.)

 - Next, choose "Browse my computer for Driver Software".

-- Lastly, in the Browse window, navigate to the folder where your "FreetronicsUSB_v1_3.inf" file is located.
+- Lastly, in the Browse window, navigate to the folder where you extracted the contents of the Zip file

-- Follow the remaining prompts and Windows will install this inf file.
-It will not be required again as Windows remembers its application.
+- Follow the remaining prompts and Windows will install the driver.

 LeoStick and Cube4 Only

 The LeoStick has some additional steps because it appears as two USB devices, one for the bootloader and a second device when a sketch is running.
-The Cube4 is the same, its underlying hardware is actually identical to a LeoStick V2.0 (same microcontroller as an Arduino Leonardo.)
+The Cube4 is the same, its underlying hardware is actually identical to a LeoStick V2.0 (both are Arduino Leonardo compatible.)

-For either product you'll need to install the LeoStick board profile in the Arduino 1.0.x IDE, please see the LeoStick getting started guide here.
+For either product you'll need to install the LeoStick board profile in the Arduino 1.0.x IDE, please see the LeoStick getting started guide for steps.